Time To Start Thinking About Mosquitoes

 It’s no secret that mosquitoes can cause a plethora of diseases to people.
 These diseases are the cause of something much worse than the itchy red marks they leave behind.
 Mosquitoes are responsible for transmitting these diseases to over 700 million people and for causing at least 1 million deaths every year.
 Mosquito-borne illnesses are more common in underdeveloped countries, but due to the increase of travel, they are becoming prominent in the United States as well.
 Among these diseases are:

 Malaria - Causes high temperatures, sweats, chills, headaches, vomiting, muscle pain, and diarrhea.
 It is a lethal disease if left untreated.

 Dengue fever - Causes high fever, severe headaches, eye pain, muscle pain, fatigue, nausea, vomiting, rash, and nosebleeds.
 There is no cure for this disease currently.

 West Nile virus - Causes fever, headache, body aches, joint pain, vomiting, diarrhea, and a rash.
 Most people can recover from this disease, but the symptoms can hold on for months.

 Yellow fever - Causes fever, headache, chills, back pain, fatigue, appetite loss, muscle pain, nausea, and vomiting.
 A more severe case can also include jaundice, abdominal pain, eye and mouth bleeding, and bloody vomit, in which case can be fatal.

-The #1 option for mosquito prevention is to choose a mosquito control option through Quik-Kill Pest Eliminators.
+The #1 option for mosquito prevention in Moline, IL is to choose a mosquito control option through Quik-Kill Pest Eliminators.
 We offer a mosquito misting system, seasonal mosquito and tick treatment plans, and a special event mosquito treatment, all of which can cut down the number of mosquitoes you'll have to contend with.
-Call us today to find out what program is best for you.
+Contact us today to find out which program is best for you.